Scalable, quantum-accessible, and adaptive pseudorandom quantum state and pseudorandom function-like quantum state generators: Technical overview

 \subsection{Organization}

 In \Cref{sec:Preliminaries}, we introduce the preliminaries and notations required for this work.
 In \Cref{sec:ARS}, we show an isometric algorithm whose outputs can be arbitrarily close to Haar-random states, given (quantum) access to a truly random function.
 In \Cref{sec:PRS}, we replace the truly random function with a quantum-secure pseudorandom function in the above algorithm, and achieve a scalable pseudorandom quantum state generator.
-In \Cref{sec:ARFS}, we modify the above algorithm to accept an additional input state, and achieve a scalable and adaptive (pseudo)random function-like quantum state generator.
-In the Appendix, we show a classical algorithm for sampling from the rounded Beta distribution (with negligible statistical distance), which is used in the above algorithm.
+In \Cref{sec:ARFS}, we modify the above algorithm to accept an additional input state and achieve a scalable and adaptive (pseudo)random function-like quantum state generator.
+In the Appendix, we show a classical algorithm for sampling from the rounded Beta distribution (with negligible statistical distance), which is used in the above algorithm, and provide proofs of some lemmas and theorems.